curiosityz/whitebox_ECDSA_attack_tool/README.md

 -   `mongodb`: The database instance for storing signatures and results.
 -   `crawler`: The service that connects to the Bitcoin blockchain, ingests transactions, and stores signatures in the database.
 -   `attack`: The service that continuously queries the database for attackable public keys and runs the lattice attack against them.
+-   `analysis`: A service that runs periodically to analyze found vulnerabilities and update the list of high-priority attack targets.

 ### 3. Monitoring the System